 Keeping a child safe is primarily the responsibility of their parents, but it also concerns the people around the child, members of their community and the wider community.
-Given the situation right now, it is essential that everyone show kindness to the children and families around them, be they neighbours, friends, extended family or coworkers.
+It is essential that everyone show kindness to the children and families around them, be they neighbours, friends, extended family or coworkers.

 Doing various acts of kindness can create conditions conducive to a healthy parent-child relationship.
 They can eliminate or reduce risk factors that contribute to the development of a problem and in this way prevent child abuse.